 A Barnling – just a retail person, not a silver guard – threw a punch at a distracted Pavilionite.
 And Belinda -- who had somehow gotten hold of one of Fanaka's superweapons – turned the Barnling into a pink mist with a push of a button.
 Then the giant lizard punched Bruce, and a silver guard punched Adam in the face and Fiona tried to drown what looked like some sort of war ogre, and before Ms Shan could demand the Barn's surrender the battle was on again.

 On the Barn side of Wellington Road, she saw Mr Smith, part hidden behind a bus shelter.
 He seemed… No, it wasn't how he seemed.
-It was how he didn't seem.
+It was how he didn't seem that caught her attention.
 He didn't look defeated.
 And he should have.
 He should have looked like his hardware store had been destroyed.

 He should have looked god-damned defeated.